mathiasertl/django-ca/README.md

 ## ToDo

+1. Add setting for location of CRL and OCSP index (so we can automatically dump).
-1. Immediately rewrite CRL and index file when revoking a certificate.
+2. Immediately rewrite CRL and index file when revoking a certificate.
-2. Only send out one notification if multiple certificates expire for a user.
+3. Only send out one notification if multiple certificates expire for a user.
-3. Make certificates editable via the admin interface.
+4. Add a 'renew' button in the admin interface.
-4. Publish good documentation on RTD.
+5. Publish good documentation on RTD.

 ## Test CRL and OCSP